binkley/bitemporal-sql-example/README.md

 ## Expected output

-The `run` script executes two queries:
+The `run` script executes these queries:
 - All the underlying, raw data (table `example_p`)
 - The latest effective data (view `example_latest`)
 - The effective data as of 2021-02-02 (procedure `example_as_of`)